 Housing is predominantly built by the private and nonprofit sectors.
 Almost all housing in Minnesota is privately owned.
-Cities and other levels of government support housing needs via specific and limited, but important tools and roles.

-CITIES: Cities ensure the structural integrity of housing through land use planning, zoning, inspections, code enforcement, and rental licensing.
-Cities consider aging populations, workforce housing needs, affordability, racial disparities, and preservation of existing housing.
-Cities provide public infrastructure to serve new developments.
-Many cities offer financial incentives and apply for state funds.
+In addressing local housing needs, cities ensure the structural integrity of housing through zoning, inspections, code enforcement, and rental licensing.
+Cities consider workforce housing needs, affordability, racial disparities, aging populations and the preservation of existing housing.
+Cities also facilitate and provide the public infrastructure required to serve new developments.